 Training and planning exercises may enhance the disaster preparedness – and response and recovery capabilities and capacity – of the voluntary, faith-based, and community partner organizations, staff and volunteers.

-Learn more about the DHS Center for Faith and Opportunity Initiatives.
+Learn more about the DHS Center for Faith-Based and Neighborhood Partnerships.

 Search for disaster declarations and other important news for your state.

 When houses of worship collaborate in partnership with their local government, first responders, emergency managers and public health officials, they can better plan for potential emergencies by creating an emergency operations plan.